ImperialOctopus/worlds-to-follow/docs/02-skills/02-paper/02-encyclopaedia.md

 speed="enhancement"
 title="Wide Roots"
 subtitle="Enhancement">
-When you fail any roll, you may learn the location of information that could help you (at the arbiter's discretion).
+When you fail any roll, you may learn the location of information that could help you (at the Arbiter's discretion).
 </AbilityCard>

 ## 7: General Knowledge